mahavedalla/mahavedalla/docs/questions/arahatta/whether-arahants-are-subject-to-death.md

-# Whether Arahants are subject to death?
+Question: Whether Arahants are subject to death?
 Category: Arahatta
 Sutta References: SN 3.3
 Answer: An Arahant's body is subject to death.